Classification of high-dimensional data with spiked covariance matrix structure: Numerical results

 \section{Numerical results}

-In this section we present simulation results and real data analysis to demonstrate the performance of the PCLDA rule.
-For comparisons we also considered the nearest shrunken centroids method (NSC) of \citet{Tibshirani2002}, the sparse linear discriminant analysis (SLDA) of \citet{JunShao2011}, the direct sparse discriminant analysis (DSDA) of \citet{ZouHui2012}, the adaptive linear discriminant analysis (AdaLDA) of \citet{TonyCai2019} and the LDA rule with CAT scores (CAT-LDA) of \citet{CAT_classify}; note that CAT-LDA uses a different sphering transformation compared to the proposed PCLDA rule.
+We now present simulation results and real data analysis for $\mathrm{lda} \circ \mathrm{pca}$.
+Comparisons will be made against the nearest shrunken centroids method (NSC) of \citet{Tibshirani2002}, sparse linear discriminant analysis (SLDA) of \citet{JunShao2011}, direct sparse discriminant analysis (DSDA) of \citet{ZouHui2012}, adaptive linear discriminant analysis (AdaLDA) of \citet{TonyCai2019}, and LDA rule with CAT scores (CAT-LDA) of \citet{CAT_classify}; note that CAT-LDA uses a different sphering transformation compared to $\mathrm{lda} \circ \mathrm{pca}$.
 There are three other commonly used classifiers that are not included in our comparisons, namely the naive Bayes rule, the linear programming discriminant (LPD) \citep{TonyCai2011} and the regularized optimal affine discriminant (ROAD)\citep{Fan2012}.
-We omit these classifiers because (1) the naive Bayes rule is a special case of the NSC rule without soft thresholding the mean vectors (2) \citet{ZouHui2013} showed that the ROAD classifier is equivalent to the DSDA classifier and (3) \citet{TonyCai2019} showed that the AdaLDA rule is a refinement of the LPD rule, i.e., compared to the LPD rule, the AdaLDA rule allows for ``heteroscedastic constraints'' and requires no tuning parameters.
+We omit these classifiers because (1) the naive Bayes rule is a special case of the NSC rule without soft thresholding of the mean vectors (2) \citet{ZouHui2013} showed that the ROAD and DSDA classifiers are equivalent and (3) \citet{TonyCai2019} showed that the AdaLDA rule is a refinement of the LPD rule, i.e., compared to the LPD rule, the AdaLDA rule allows for ``heteroscedastic constraints'' and requires no tuning parameters.